 No, I’m not getting married.
 I’ve agreed to preside over a self-uniting ceremony for a friend and her fiance.
 Not a bad gig for a Divorce Encouragist, huh?
-I met Ellen several years ago, when we were both legally married.
+I met Ellen several years ago when we were both legally married.
 Since then, we’ve each signed “I don’t anymore,” reclaimed our birth names, and moved on (and up) in a variety of ways.
 When Ellen met Andrew, circumstances were quite forbidding in terms of a serious relationship.
 Yet, amazingly, the stars aligned for them.
-After more than a year of domestic bliss, he popped the question, and she agreed to become […]Continue reading
+After more than a year of domestic bliss, he popped the question with a ring similar to […]Continue reading

 One Saturday morning in a yoga class, I rose into a crescent lunge and prepared to bend back, possibly far enough to peek at the wall behind me.
 “Sink into your hips, and build the pose,” my teacher instructed.
 She explained how important it is to ground down in order to feel the energy rise up.
 She stressed strength in the core as she told us to grow taller on the inhale and open our hearts as we exhaled. (in yoga, as in life, “Inhale: grow taller.
 Exhale: go deeper.)
 “Don’t just jack your back,” she cautioned.
 “You’ll hurt yourself.” […]Continue reading

 Once upon a time, there lived a couple named Jack and Janice.
 Jack and Janice were both well-educated individuals with high-paying jobs.
 They lived in a beautiful home they built themselves, nestled in the woods and surrounded by hiking trails they’d cut with their own tools.

 After eight years of marriage, Jack made friends with a younger woman at the gym.Continue reading